 - At this point you can decide if you want and Enterprise or Standalone certification authority: this depends from your needs: if you click on the link in the setup wizard you can read in the help file what are the main differences.

-- Leave all the defaults and press next until the reach the end of the Wizard.
+- Leave all the defaults and press next until you reach the end of the wizard.

 PART TWO: How to access it

-Now that you have a certification Authority up an running the best way to access it is though the web interface.
+Now that you have a Certification Authority up and running the best way to access it is through the web interface.
 The URL is:

 Check that you are able to browse it using HTTPS as well:

 If you are not able to do so you need to follow this simple procedure: